hed-standard/hed-specification/PROPOSED.md

 **Response**:  Added `Data-property/Data-marker/Data-break-marker`.

-- Add `Distracted` to `Agent-emotional-state`.
-(Source Monique Denissen.
-Re: Often experiments are designed with distractions and surveys may assess the participant's degree of distration.)
+- Add `Distracted` to `Agent-emotional-state` since some experiments are designed with distractions and surveys may assess the participant's degree of distraction.
+(source @monique2208).

 **Response**: Added  `Property/Agent-property/Agent-cognitive-state/Distracted`.

-- Add Arrow to 2D-shape.
-(Source Monique Denissen.
-Re:  Arrow is a common 2D-shape used in experiments.
+- Add Arrow to 2D-shape since arrow is a common 2D-shape used in experiments (source @monique2208).

 **Response**: Added `Item\Object\Man-made-object\Geometric-object\2D-shape\Arrow`.

-- Need some way of tagging that the participant is finished --- like an OK or Done.
-(Source Monique Denissen).
+Need a way to tag that the participant is finished --- like an OK or Done (Source @monique2208).

 **Response**:  Added `Property/Task-property/Task-action-type/Done-indication` and `Property/Task-property/Task-action-type/Ready-indication`.